USS MCFAUL DDG 74

 November 14, USS McFaul returned home after more than a six-month deployment in the U.S. 5th and 6th Fleet AoR.

-July 27, 2007 More than 15,000 service members from three countries and 23 U.S. Navy ships, including the McFaul, will participate in a Joint Task Force Exercise (JTFEX) 07-2 "Operation Bold Step", off the coast of Virginia to Florida, July 26-31.
+July 27, 2007 More than 15,000 service members from three countries and 23 U.S. Navy ships, including the McFaul, will participate in a Joint Task Force Exercise (JTFEX) 07-2 "Operation Bold Step", off the coast of Virginia to Florida, from July 26-31.

 August 13, The guided-missile destroyer departed Naval Station Newport, R.I., after a port visit for school ship training with the Surface Warfare Officer School (SWOS).

 September 4, USS McFaul departed homeport to participate in a multinational exercise Neptune Warrior 07-2, off the coast of Scotland, from Sept.
 17-29.

 November 14, Cmdr.
 Timothy L. Schorr relieved Cmdr.
 Mary M. Jackson as commanding officer of DDG 74.